 This site uses a feature of your web browser known as “cookies” to store information and identify you to the system during your visit to the website.
 No personal details are contained in the cookies.

 IAP2 reserves the right to replace your registration reservation with another participant, if your invoice is not paid 10 working days prior to the training or event.
-The only exception will be for pre-approved terms as detailed below.
+T

 You may cancel or change your reservation anytime up to 10 working days before the scheduled date, without incurring a cancellation fee.
 After this time a cancellation fee equal to the registration fee applies.